8 Best Home Warranty Companies in Florida of 2022

 There are two plans:

 - Standard Coverage: This is the basic policy and it covers 18 appliances and systems.
-Coming in at only $50 per month, this is an impressive deal.
+This is an impressive deal coming in at only $50 per month.

 - Comprehensive Coverage: Includes the Standard Coverage Plan and increases the coverage by about fifteen items.
 Some of these extra coverages include gas leaks, ductwork, sump pump, pest control, doorbells, plumbing stoppages, and attic fans.
 This is a plan that gives homeowners complete peace of mind about their Florida home.

 How Much is the Service Fee?

 Home Service Club Pros & Cons

 - Covers items regardless of their age, make, or model.

 - Provides high coverage caps on essential systems and appliances.

 A home warranty contract can prevent you from paying hundreds or thousands of dollars on a broken refrigerator and gives you peace of mind that it will be covered to lower your expenses.